-Consumers should be aware that the American Society for the Prevention of Cruelty to Animals (ASPCA) has no administrative role in the ASPCA insurance product.
-ASPCA receives a fee from Crum & Forster, the insurance company, in exchange for the use of the nonprofit’s name and brand to sell insurance.
+The American Society for the Prevention of Cruelty to Animals (ASPCA) has no administrative role in the ASPCA insurance product.
+However, there is a financial relationship: ASPCA receives a fee from Crum & Forster, the insurance company, in exchange for the use of the nonprofit’s name and brand to sell insurance.

 - There is a “cancel” clause in this policy and all pet insurance policies underwritten by United States Fire Insurance which states that the carrier “may also cancel your coverage by giving you at least 30 days notice for any of the following reasons….” c.
 “There is a material change that substantially increases the probability or severity of a covered loss.”

-When asked about this clause by TCR reporters who did not reveal their identity, insurance customer suppport agents were adamant that they were certain that no person had ever had a policy cancelled due to the cost of claims.
+When asked about this clause by TCR reporters who did not reveal their identity, insurance customer support agents said that they were certain that no person had ever had a policy canceled due to the cost of claims.

 - This insurance product pays claims by making a determination of the “usual and customary costs.”
 In other words, your costs are calculated by the insurance company, and not based on the amount that you actually paid your veterinarian for your dog’s medical care.
 Healthcare.gov provides the following definition of UCR (usual, customary, and reasonable costs): “The amount paid for a medical service in a geographic area based on what providers in the area usually charge for the same or similar medical service.
 The UCR amount sometimes is used to determine the allowed amount.”
 This is perhaps the most significant pitfall consumers should be aware of.